mattdesl/get-image-pixels/README.md

 ### `getPixels(image[, opts])`

-Gets the RGBA pixels as a Uint8Array with some optional parameters.
+Gets the RGBA pixels from HTML Image/Video/Canvas element as a Uint8Array with some optional parameters.

 - `x` the x position to start clipping, default 0
 - `y` the y position to start clipping, default 0